biojava/biojava.github.io/_wikis/BioJava:Tutorial:Installing_and_using_BioSQL.md

 You might consider password authentication but do use md5 encryption with this option, especially if you intend to authenticate remote users.
-In the Redhat 7.2 installation, the file you will need to edit to set these options is /var/lib/pgsql/data/pg\_hba.conf.
+In the Redhat 7.2 installation, the file you will need to edit to set these options is `/var/lib/pgsql/data/pg_hba.conf`.
 The location of this file varies with other distributions.

 As initially installed in RH7.2, PostgreSQL will require root privileges to set up further.
-The postgres superuser cannot be logged into but you can invoke the necessary commands from root to execute:-
+The postgres superuser cannot be logged into but you can invoke the necessary commands from root to execute:

     $ su postgres -c 'createdb <insert db name here>'

-and a user created with:-
+and a user created with:

     $ su postgres -c 'createuser <insert user name here>'

 For the purposes of this tutorial, I will not change the default authentication so the database name should be chosen to correspond to your user name.
-The user name used in this exercise is gadfly and this will be reflected in the choice of database name and user name.
+The user name used in this exercise is *gadfly* and this will be reflected in the choice of database name and user name.
 One additional change that will be necessary is to enable TCP/IP connections as the Unix domain socket restriction of the default installation is incompatible with the PostgreSQL JDBC implementation.

-To do so, you need to add the "-i" flag to the startup script.
-Edit /etc/init.d/postgresql and change the line:-
+To do so, you need to add the `-i` flag to the startup script.
+Edit `/etc/init.d/postgresql` and change the line

     su -l postgres -s /bin/sh -c "/usr/bin/pg_ctl -D $PGDATA -p /usr/bin/postmaster start  > /dev/null 2>&1" < /dev/null

-to:-
+to

     su -l postgres -s /bin/sh -c "/usr/bin/pg_ctl -o "-i" -D $PGDATA -p /usr/bin/postmaster start  > /dev/null 2>&1" < /dev/null

-The /var/lib/pgsql/data/pg\_hba.conf file will also need to be edited to permit access via TCP/IP.
-This can be achieved by uncommenting:-
+The `/var/lib/pgsql/data/pg_hba.conf` file will also need to be edited to permit access via TCP/IP.
+This can be achieved by uncommenting:

     #host       all         127.0.0.1     255.255.255.255    trust